jexxa-projects/JexxaArchetypes/jexxa-blank-archetype/src/main/resources/archetype-resources/README.md

 ${hash}${hash}${hash} Cleanup Readme

-After successfully set up your new project, you should clean up the text of README as described [here](https://www.makeareadme.com)
+After successfully setting up your new project, you should clean up the text of README as described [here](https://www.makeareadme.com)